emqx/emqx-docs/en_US/advanced/auth-mongodb.md

 ## auth_selector

-During authentication, EMQ X Broker will use the current client information to populate and execute the user-configured authentication SQL to query the client's authentication data in the database.
+During authentication, EMQX Broker will use the current client information to populate and execute the user-configured authentication SQL to query the client's authentication data in the database.

 MongoDB supported configuration collection name, password field, and selector command